Select Page

 • Government policies were closer to the view of the median voter.

-• Citizens were more satisfied with the performance of their countries’ democratic institutions, even when the party they voted for was not in power.
+• Citizens were more satisfied with the performance of their countries’ democratic institutions,

 • There was a small increase in the number of parties in Parliament.